JoyousJohn/deeply-researched/readme.md

    5. A draft response is generated
    6. The draft is refined to eliminate repetition
    7. The section is confirmed to comply with requirements, else backtrack to the required step above and recurse
-   8. Text near the end of the prior section is rewritten to ensure a smooth transition
+   8. Boundary text is rewritten to ensure smooth transitions
    9. Section is confirmed to still follow all required formatting after all refinement
 8. The final response is assembled and undergoes final validation
 9. Final response is shown and Deeply Seeked waits for additional instructions

 Notably, excessively large contexts are never sent to the model.
-This prompt chaining allows even SMLs to abide by strict and complex instruction following to produce excellent responses at a low cost with minimal token-throughput.
+This prompt chaining allows even the smallest of models to abide by strict and complex instruction following to produce excellent responses at a low cost with minimal token-throughput.
 The only downside with this precise thinking is the required inference time.

 ## Tested Model Results

 Different models of similar sizes have shown vastly different performance.
 Many models seem to especially struggle with verifying if source context is sufficient and require a timeout.
 I recommend testing multiple models to achieve your specific use case.
-My general benchmarks have shown the following performance:
+My general benchmarks for personal use cases have shown the following performance:

 | Model      | Performance |
 |------------|--------|